Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • propolis – 10 g.

-Preparation and application.
+Preparation and use.

-1. Melt fat, boil, add propolis, cool.
+1. Melt the fat, boil, add propolis, cool.

-Effective herbal decoction for baths.
+An effective herbal decoction for baths.
 Ingredients:

 • water - two liters;

-• leaves, branches of a walnut;
+• leaves, branches of walnut;

 2. Cool until warm.